Private Hierarchical Clustering and Efficient Approximation: Preliminaries

-{\bf Secure computation and threat model.} We consider the standard setting for private two-party computation, where two parties wishing to evaluate function $f(\cdot,\cdot)$ on their individual, private inputs $x_1$, $x_2$, engage in an interactive cryptographic protocol that upon termination returns to each party the common output $y = f(x_1,x_2)$.
-Protocol security has this semantics: Subject to certain computational assumptions and certain types of misbehavior during protocol execution, no party learns anything about the input of the other party, other than what can be inferred by its own input $x_i$ and the learned result $y$.
-In this context, we study privacy-preserving hierarchical clustering in the \emph{semi-honest} adversarial model which assumes that parties are honest, but curious: They will follow the prescribed protocol but also seek to infer information about the input of the other party, by examining the transcript of exchanged messages.
+{\bf Secure computation and threat model.} We consider the standard setting for private two-party computation, where two parties wishing to evaluate function $f(\cdot,\cdot)$ on their individual, private inputs $x_1$, $x_2$, engage in an interactive cryptographic protocol that upon termination returns to them the common output $y = f(x_1,x_2)$.
+Protocol security has this semantics: Subject to certain computational assumptions and misbehavior types during protocol execution, no party learns anything about the input of the other party, other than what can be inferred by its own input $x_i$ and the learned result $y$.
+In this context, we study privacy-preserving hierarchical clustering in the \emph{semi-honest} adversarial model which assumes that parties are honest, but curious: They will follow the prescribed protocol but also seek to infer information about the input of the other party, by examining the transcript of exchanged messages---the latter, assumed to be transferred over a reliable channel.

-Although, in practice, parties may choose to be malicious, by also deviating from the prescribed protocol, the semi-honest adversarial model still has its merits, especially in the studied PCL setting.\footnote{ Existing PCL are primarily in the semi-honest model; see Section~\ref{sec:related}.} First, it provides the essential privacy protection for any privacy-aware party to enter the joint computation.
-It can also ``scale up:'' By (significantly) trading off efficiency, security can be (perfectly) hardened via known generic techniques for compiling protocols secure in this model into counterparts secure against malicious parties.
-Finally, semi-honest attackers seem to adequately capture the expected profile of PCL participants, namely, those who benefit by joining a federation to collaboratively learn, and do not risk being excluded due to detected misbehavior.
+Although, in practice, parties may choose to be malicious, deviating from the prescribed protocol if they can benefit from this and can avoid detection, the semi-honest adversarial model still has its merits, especially in the studied PCL setting.
+Namely, it provides essential privacy protection for any privacy-aware party to enter the joint computation to benefit from collaborative learning.
+We note that, by trading off efficiency, security can be hardened via known generic techniques for compiling protocols secure in this model into counterparts secure against malicious parties.